 - Teachers shall determine report card grades that provide the student and the student's parents(s)/ guardians(s) with an objective evaluation of the student's mastery of state standards.
 Students and parents are to be advised of the grading criteria for each course at the time of enrollment. - The student's academic grades are to reflect academic achievement.
-The quality of the work will be assessed by multiple measures that include, but not limited to: - o teacher observations (oral presentations or reports, speeches, recitations, impromptu speaking, student participation and demonstrations); - o classroom assignments (reports, term or research papers, models, projects, exhibits, posters, computer programs and homework); - o examinations (essay, multiple-choice and completion tests, oral tests and skill tests requiring demonstrations); - o weekly core curriculum benchmark assessments; - o alternative methods (portfolios and performance assessment). - Grades in conduct are to be assigned independently of academic achievement.
+The quality of the work will be assessed by multiple measures that include, but not limited to: - o teacher observations (oral presentations or reports, speeches, recitations, impromptu speaking, student participation and demonstrations); - classroom assignments (reports, term or research papers, models, projects, exhibits, posters, computer programs and homework); - o examinations (essay, multiple-choice and completion tests, oral tests and skill tests requiring demonstrations); - weekly core curriculum benchmark assessments; - o alternative methods (portfolios and performance assessment). - Grades in conduct are to be assigned independently of academic achievement.
 Standards for grading in these areas are to be explained to the students within the first two (2) weeks of the school year or within the first two (2) weeks of assignment to the teacher's classroom, whichever occurs first. - Students who enroll in school or class late shall be allowed to make up the class work.
-In order to receive full semester credit, a student must be enrolled in any school a minimum of forty-five days. - Assignments shall be labeled clearly so that a teacher, parent, or student can determine upon which standard(s) the student is being graded. - Assessments and assignments shall be designed to determine the student's mastery of state standards. - A marking-period grade shall not be based solely upon a single project or test.
-No single project or test shall count more than 20% of the student's final marking-period grade/ mark. - Passing grades on report cards indicate that the student has achieved mastery of the state standards for the course in which the student is enrolled, unless the course is clearly identified as remedial. - To receive a report card a student shall have been enrolled in school at least one-half (1/2) of the forty-five day grading period as established by the official school calendar.
+In order to receive full semester credit, a student must be enrolled in any school a minimum of forty-five days. - Assignments shall be labeled clearly so that a teacher, parent, or student can determine upon which standard(s) the student is being graded. - Assessments and assignments shall be designed to determine the student's mastery of state standards. - Each student shall have at least one (1) grade per week per course for each marking period.
+A marking-period grade shall not be based solely upon a single project or test.
+No single project or test shall count more than 20% of the student's final marking-period grade/ mark. - Students shall be provided with opportunities for multiple attempts to demonstrate mastery of the standards. - Passing grades on report cards indicate that the student has achieved mastery of the state standards for the course in which the student is enrolled, unless the course is clearly identified as remedial. - To receive a report card a student shall have been enrolled in school at least one-half (1/2) of the forty-five day grading period as established by the official school calendar.
 The report card needs to reflect the date of entry and attendance record.
-If a student withdraws, he shall be issued a grade on the withdrawal form as of the date of withdrawal.
-Amended 07-02-96, 06-27-00, and 07-01-06 - Students are to receive grades in all subjects in which they have received instruction that grading period.
+If a student withdraws, he shall be issued a grade on the withdrawal form as of the date of withdrawal. - Students are to receive grades in all subjects in which they have received instruction that grading period.